Endogenous retrovirus: Porcine endogenous retrovirus

-For humans, porcine endogenous retroviruses (PERVs) pose a concern when using porcine tissues and organs in xenotransplantion, the transplanting of living cells, tissues, and organs from an organism of one species to an organism of different species.
-Although pigs are generally the most suitable donors to treat human organ diseases due to practical, financial, safety, and ethical reasons, PERVs previously could not be removed from pigs, due to their viral ability to integrate into the host genome and to be passed into offspring, until the year 2017, when one lab, using CRISPR-Cas9, removed all 62 retroviruses from the pig genome.
+For humans, porcine endogenous retroviruses (PERVs) pose a concern when using porcine tissues and organs in xenotransplantation, the transplanting of living cells, tissues, and organs from an organism of one species to an organism of different species.
+Although pigs are generally the most suitable donors to treat human organ diseases due to practical, financial, safety, and ethical reasons, PERVs previously could not be removed from pigs, due to their viral ability to integrate into the host genome and pass onto host offspring.
+This changed in 2017 when one lab, using CRISPR-Cas9, removed all 62 retroviruses from the pig genome.
 The consequences of cross-species transmission remain unexplored and have dangerous potential.

 Researchers have indicated that infection of human tissues by PERVs is very possible, especially in immunosuppressed individuals.
 An immunosuppressed condition could potentially permit a more rapid and tenacious replication of viral DNA, and would later have less difficulty adapting to human-to-human transmission.
 Although known infectious pathogens present in the donor organ/tissue can be eliminated by breeding pathogen-free herds, unknown retroviruses can be present in the donor.
 These retroviruses are often latent and asymptomatic in the donor, but can become active in the recipient.
 Some examples of endogenous viruses that can infect and multiply in human cells are from baboons (BaEV), cats (RD114), and mice.